neogeographica/singleplayer_scripts/README.md

 ## Some assembly required

-If you want to adopt these files to your own setup, you'll have to put some files into the right directories, edit some files to set your options and paths, and run some commands.
+If you want to adopt these files to your own setup, you'll have to edit some files to set your options and paths, copy some files, and run some commands.
 There's no slick installer.

 ## Read the README for the content you want to play